 The transition editor gives you precise control over how DJ.Studio transitions between each song.
 You can create unique transitions for each crossover in your mix.

 This editor can work in a simple, preset-based way, or you can draw in custom transitions in as much detail as you want.
-You can even use stems to prefect your transitions.
+You can even use stems to perfect your transitions.

 There are several components involved with the transition editing process.